brakmic/Keycloak_on_Kubernetes/README.md

 ## Keycloak on k8s

-Source code from the article on running Keycloak on k8s with Kind.
+Source code from the [article on running Keycloak on k8s](https://blog.brakmic.com/keycloak-with-postgresql-on-kubernetes/).
 The following packages and tools have been used:

 * Keycloak
 * PostgreSQL